sbrisard/LSK/notes_jb/LSK.md

 \end{gather}
 where $F$ and its partial derivatives are now evaluated at
 $(\eta = 0, \lambda = \lambda_0)$.
 The values of $f'(0)$, $f''(0)$, \dots thus found are used
-in the remainder of Sec. {ref}`sec20220905060440` for various choices of the functional $\mathcal F$.
+in the remainder of {numref}`sec20220905060440` for various choices of the functional $\mathcal F$.

 (sec20211112182000)=